Huseyn Derya

 Huseyn Muradov (29 June 1975 – 15 March 2014), better known by his stage name Huseyn Derya, was an award-winning Azerbaijani rapper and actor from Baku, Azerbaijan.

 Early life

 Darya was born on June 29, 1975, in Baku, in the district of Bakikhanov.

 He graduated from Baku secondary school No. 4, and was accepted to Baku State University, but at the same time, there was a war in Azerbaijan.
 He dropped out of university and joined the army.
 After returning from the war, he continued his career as a musician.

+Accident and Death

 On March 14, 2014, he was badly injured in a traffic accident, and died on the next day.